Find out if you need a Spanish visa or permit to visit, live, work or study in Spain.

 - a combined residence and work visa (visado de trabajo y residencia) allowing you to live and work in Spain;

 - a student visa (visado de estudios) for the duration of a educational or training course;

 - a residence visa (visado de residencia) for family reunification or retirement.

 There are several different types of Spanish work visas, as well as exemptions, depending on your employment situation in Spain.
 Work visa requirements can be found in our full guide.
 You cannot apply for your own work visa in Spain – Spanish immigration law dictates that employers must submit the application on your behalf.

-Your work visa/permit are issued by the Labour Authorities in Spain (Delegación Provincial del Ministerio de Trabajo e Inmigracion).
+Work visa/permits are issued by the Labour Authorities in Spain (Delegación Provincial del Ministerio de Trabajo e Inmigracion).

 Spain student visa

 Spain is very popular with students from overseas.
 Indeed, a 2018 survey by GoEuro claimed Spain was the number one destination in Europe for students looking to study abroad.